 Port forwarding is actually a great fix for these types of issues because of a simple fact that Destiny uses quite odd router ports which are quite high and some routers block these ports by default and some don’t.
 It’s important to perform these changes quite carefully as you will need to open these ports on your router, if you have the necessary permissions to do so.
 Follow the instructions below carefully and get rid of your Bee error code:

-First of all, we will need to manually assign a static IP address to your console for the router you are currently using and the process is somewhat different of PS4 than it is on Xbox One.
+First of all, we will need to manually assign a static IP address to your console for the router you are currently using and the process is somewhat different from PS4 than it is on Xbox One.

 PlayStation 4 Users: